The Region Team is extremely excited to announce that ScoutHike 2024 is happening, to be held from 3rd to 5th May 2024

-On Friday evening Scouts are bused and checked into one of six Sleep Points.
+On Friday evening all Scouts as a Patrol, are bused from Sydney and checked into one of six Sleep Points in the forest.
 They make camp for the night, complete their plans for their hiking for the next two days, catch up with friends, and finally grab some sleep ready for the first day.

-After cooking their own breakfast and breaking camp, each Patrol checks out of the Sleep Point and heads off to their first Activity Base for the day along the way to where they will sleep that night.
+After cooking their own breakfast and breaking camp, each Patrol checks out of the Sleep Point and heads off to their first Activity Base for the day, then continue hiking along the way to where they will sleep that night.
 Points are awarded for arriving at Activity Bases, and more points are awarded depending on how well the Patrol works together and achieves the objectives of each Base.

 Patrols can leave their Sleep Point any time from 7.30am on the Saturday, the 29 Bases open at 8.00am, and visit as many Activity Bases as they can visit and fit in during the day.
 Each activity is designed to take about 20-25 minutes.
 Patrols need to arrive at the Saturday Sleep Point by 4.30 pm so they can check in and make camp, prepare dinner, and review the day’s progress – all before it gets dark.
 The evening is free to either get some well-earned sleep or make and meet up with more friends.

 Sunday check-out is also from 7.30am and bases open at 8.00am.
 There are plenty more activities to do as Patrols make their way to the Finish Point to arrive there by the Finish Time.
 The further away Bases start to close from 11.30am, and all Bases are closed by 12.30pm.
 After the scores are calculated, the top 12 Patrols are announced and awards presented, the top Patrol also gets their Winner’s Trophy all in time for the victorious bus ride home.